ORTHODONTICS – TWO-PHASE ORTHODONTIC TREATMENT

-Dr. Lumbertown Dental Wellness, a general dentist at Lumbertown Dental Wellness in Muskegon, Michigan, has been treating his patients’ orthodontic needs for over three decades.
+Dr. James R. Donley in North Muskegon, Michigan has been treating his patients with orthodontics for the past thirty years.
 He has seen many advances in the way orthodontic care is provided, particularly when it comes to treating children.
 When orthodontic treatment is started earlier in life, using the two-phase treatment option, they are finding the results are more predictable and successful.

 The objective in Phase One is to evaluate and correct any skeletal deficiencies in the growing child.
 We look to see if there is adequate room for the tongue and for the upper and lower jaws to line up properly.
 If not, the teeth will not line up correctly later in life.
 There could be crowding along with challenges with speech and chewing.
 Early treatment often involves expanding the jaws and making room for the permanent teeth before they erupt.
 This may shorten, or in some cases completely eliminate, the need for a second phase later in life when we often see people getting braces.
 Expanding the jaws to make more room gives a more pleasing smile, teeth may not need to be extracted due to crowding, and we actually lower the risk for TMJ problems and sleep apnea as an adult.
 This phase is usually about one year in length.

 There may be a resting period between the two phases depending upon the age treatment is started, the cooperation of the child and difficulties that may have been encountered.
 A successful first phase therapy will create space for the permanent teeth to erupt without complications.
 Retainers are frequently worn during this time to help maintain the space that was acquired.
 During this stage, baby teeth will often be falling out and adult teeth will be coming in.
 Dr. Donley will monitor what is occurring this time.
 This could be anywhere from several months to several years depending upon the age of the child.